fifajan/dip2/README.md

 $ qmake-qt4<br />
 $ make<br />

 To run the app:

+$ ./dip2

+Hope this unfinished GUI will be intuitively clear.

+To test app following my plan (you probably will not do so :) ) please act as following:

 1. Play with program controls not touching Open/Save dialogs.
 2. Add some meta-objects and play with variables and camera (see file info/expr.txt for meta-object examples).